junxit/us-congress-bills-112/metadata.md

 - 2011-04-12 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with a preamble.
 Without written report.
 - 2011-04-12 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with a preamble.
 Without written report.
 - 2011-04-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 33.
+- 2011-04-14 — Amendment SA 301 agreed to in Senate by Unanimous Consent.
+- 2011-04-14 — Amendment SA 301 proposed by Senator Reid for Senator Snowe. (consideration: CR S2552; text: CR S2552) To amend the resolution.
+- 2011-04-14 — Amendment SA 302 agreed to in Senate by Unanimous Consent.
+- 2011-04-14 — Amendment SA 302 proposed by Senator Reid for Senator Snowe. (consideration: CR S2552; text: CR S2552) To amend the preamble.
+- 2011-04-14 — Measure laid before Senate by unanimous consent. (consideration: CR S2552-2553)
+- 2011-04-14 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(text: CR S2552-2553)
+- 2011-04-14 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (text: CR S2552-2553)
+- 2011-04-14 — Senate amendment agreed to: Amendment SA 301 agreed to in Senate by Unanimous Consent.
+- 2011-04-14 — Senate amendment agreed to: Amendment SA 302 agreed to in Senate by Unanimous Consent.
+- 2011-04-14 — Senate amendment proposed (on the floor): Amendment SA 301 proposed by Senator Reid for Senator Snowe.(consideration: CR S2552; text: CR S2552)
+- 2011-04-14 — Senate amendment proposed (on the floor): Amendment SA 302 proposed by Senator Reid for Senator Snowe.(consideration: CR S2552; text: CR S2552)
+- 2011-04-14 — Senate amendment submitted
+- 2011-04-14 — Senate amendment submitted